voctav/voja4_nibbler/README.md

 The core VM seems to work well with a variety of programs, but there may still be bugs.

-The following features are not implemented yet:
+The following features are not supported (or only partially supported):
-  * Keys are implemented partially (no key up events)
+  * Key support is partial.
+Alt key is not supported, and since it's not possible to get key release events from the terminal, a key will be reported as released after a fixed amount of time (200 miliseconds).
-  * GPIO
+  * GPIO input is not implemented; pins will always show as 1.
-  * UART
+  * UART is not implemented.

 There a lot more work to be done on the UI.